xquery/xquerydoc/README.md

 ## Dependencies

-You will need Java 1.5 or higher installed
+To run the commandline version you will need Java 1.5 or higher installed

 xquerydoc ships with Norman Walsh's XML Calabash an xproc processor implemented in Java and runs xquerydoc via xproc xquerydoc step.